shuai-xu/flink/docs/dev/stream/examples.md

 And run the following command to see the result:

 {% highlight bash %}
-$ tailf ./log/flink-*-taskexecutor*.out
+$ tail -f ./log/flink-*-taskexecutor*.out
 {% endhighlight %}

 <a href="{{ site.baseurl }}/page/img/quickstart-example/quickstart-stream-example-socketwordcount-output.png" ><img class="img-responsive" src="{{ site.baseurl }}/page/img/quickstart-example/quickstart-stream-example-socketwordcount-output.png" alt="SQL Example: SocketWordCount output"/></a>

 ## Top Speed Windowing

-TopSpeedWindowing is a example of grouped stream windowing where different eviction and trigger policies can be used.
+TopSpeedWindowing is an example of grouped stream windowing where different eviction and trigger policies can be used.
 A source fetches events from cars every 100 msec containing their id, their current speed (kmh), overall elapsed distance (m) and a timestamp.
 The streaming example triggers the top speed of each car every x meters elapsed for the last y seconds.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">